ForsakenNGS/LogTracker/README.md

 With the command `/lt <playername>` you can manually lookup a players raid progression, which will also include the details for individual encounters.

-Player log data is stored within a separate data plugin split by region:
-- `LogTracker_BaseData` (Contains the current phases and server <-> region mappings)

 In order for the Addon to work (properly) you will (in addition to this addon) need the `LogTracker_BaseData` addon.